Mark-Donohue/tripshare-ui/README.md

 # TripShare UI

 This is the front-end UI application for TripShare.
 It is written using [React](https://reactjs.org/).
+To view the production instance of TripShare, please vist https://tripshare-ui.web.app/.

 ## Running Locally